clicon/clixon-docs/upgrade.rst

 When Clixon starts, the backend reads a startup configuration (see :ref:`startup modes <clixon_backend>`) parses it, checks for upgrades, and validates the configuration.
 It can also add extra XML, outside of the normal startup.
 On errors, it can enter a failsafe mode.

-Clixon has two primary upgrade methods:
+Clixon has three upgrade methods:

 * General-purpose datastore upgrade.
 * Module-specific manual upgrade
+* Automatic upgrade (experimental)

 General-purpose